Emily Wheelock Reed: The Rabbits' Wedding controversy

 In 1957, Reed was appointed Director of the Alabama Public Library Service Division.
 In this role, she made budget requests to the legislature, and was responsible for selections and purchases of library materials across the state.
 Soon after she assumed the position, Reed found herself at odds with state politicians.

 In 1959, segregationist Alabama citizens and legislators, led by Alabama State Senator Edward Oswell Eddins and the Citizens' Councils, initiated intense attack efforts against the 1958 Garth Williams children's book, The Rabbits' Wedding.
 The picture book, aimed towards children aged 3 to 7, depicted animals in a moonlit forest attending the wedding of a white rabbit to a black rabbit.
 Due to this content, the book was accused of promoting racial integration and interracial marriage, and demands were made to ban it from public library shelves.
 Eddins went so far as to suggest that "this book and many others should be taken off the shelves and burned".

 Reed reviewed the book and, finding no objectionable content, determined it was her ethical duty to defend the book against an outright ban.
 Reed did not personally see the book as controversial and had not sought conflict by its inclusion in the library collections.
 If it was to be seen as pro-integration, however, Reed argued that it was the library agency's responsibility to provide balanced information regarding racial integration.
 Rather than remove the book from all library agency collections, Reed made the concession to have it placed on special reserve shelves where it would remain available to the interested public.
 Libraries with their own copies, not provided by the library agency, were not affected and could keep the book on the shelves.

-Eddins was not pleased with this course of action and continued to challenge Reed, going so far as to threatening to stop approval of her budget, bringing her before the Alabama legislature for questioning, and demanding her resignation.
+Eddins was not pleased with this course of action and continued to challenge Reed, going so far as to threaten approval of her budget, bringing her before the Alabama legislature for questioning, and demanding her resignation.
 Rather than give in to threats and intimidation, Reed held her ground and the book remained in Alabama libraries.
 Later in that same year, she again angered segregationists when she distributed a reading list including other controversial titles such as Martin Luther King Jr.'s book, Stride Toward Freedom: The Montgomery Story.

 Last years and death

 In 1960, Reed left Alabama to become coordinator of adult services for the District of Columbia Library System.
 Six years later, she became director of adult services at the Enoch Pratt Free Library in Baltimore, Maryland, a position she held until her retirement in 1977.
-Reed died on May 19, 2000 at her retirement community in Cockeysville, Maryland at the age of 89.
+Reed died on May 19, 2000, at her retirement community in Cockeysville, Maryland, at the age of 89.